-Weaning means the end of breastfeeding, when your baby no longer has any breastmilk.
-Strictly speaking, the process of weaning begins when your baby has any food other than breastmilk and ends when she no longer has any breastmilk.
+Weaning is the end of breastfeeding, when your baby no longer has any breastmilk.
+Weaning starts when your baby has any food other than breastmilk at times during the day and ends when she no longer has any breastmilk.

-You can wean to a cup or a bottle.
-This decision depends on your baby’s age – if your baby is around 7-8 months, she could learn to drink straight from a cup.
-The first step is to replace the breastfeed your baby seems least keen on, then replace another feed every week or few days.
+You can wean baby to a cup or a bottle.
+This decision depends on your baby’s age – if your baby is around 7-8 months, he could learn to drink straight from a cup.

-Express if you need to.
-If you stop breastfeeding quickly, your breasts might fill with milk (engorge) and become very uncomfortable.
+If you stop breastfeeding quickly, your breasts might fill with milk (engorge) and get very uncomfortable.
 To prevent engorged breasts, you might need to express your milk sometimes.
 Express just enough for comfort – if you express too much you’ll actually stimulate an increase in supply.

-when replacing the last remaining feed.
-Some mums need to go from one feed a day to one feed every few days to avoid engorged breasts, before stopping altogether.
+Some mums need to go from one feed a day to one feed every few days to avoid engorged breasts, before stopping breastfeeding altogether.

 Extra cuddles and spending a lot of time together can help your baby feel secure and loved without relying on the breast.